-The debarring official is the designee under FAR 9.406-1(c).
+The Suspension and Debarment Official is the designee under FAR 9.406-1(c).

 - (a) Investigation and referral.
-(1) Refer to the debarring official matters involving serious contract improprieties or performance deficiencies.
+(1) Refer to the Suspension and Debarment Official matters involving serious contract improprieties or performance deficiencies.
 Performance deficiencies that continue over a period of time or apply to more than one contract may warrant debarment consideration. - (2) Refer possible criminal or fraudulent activities to the Office of the Inspector General (OIG).
 See 5 CFR 6701.107, Reporting Waste, Fraud, Abuse, and Corruption.
-If, after investigation, the OIG believes a cause for debarment exists, it will refer the matter to the debarring official for consideration of debarment action. - (b) Reports.
-Include in referrals to the debarring official a report that contains at least the following: - (1) The recommendation and supporting rationale. - (2) A list of parties to be considered for possible debarment, including the contractor, principals, and affiliates.
-Include last known home and business addresses, zip codes, and DUNS Number. - (3) A statement of facts. - (4) Copies of documentary evidence and a list of witnesses.
+If, after investigation, the OIG believes a cause for debarment exists, it will refer the matter to the Suspension and Debarment Official for consideration of debarment action. - (b) Reports.
+Include in referrals to the Suspension and Debarment Official a report that contains at least the following: - (1) The recommendation and supporting rationale. - (2) A list of parties to be considered for possible debarment, including the contractor, principals, and affiliates.
+Include last known home and business addresses, zip codes, and DUNS Numbers. - (3) A statement of facts. - (4) Copies of documentary evidence and a list of witnesses.
 Include addresses and telephone numbers.
 Determine their availability to appear at a fact-finding proceeding and identify the subject matter of their testimony. - (5) GSA's acquisition history with the contractor.
 Include recent experience, copies of the pertinent contracts, and an explanation of impact debarment would have on GSA programs.
-OIG referrals do not require this explanation; the debarring official will obtain the information directly from the contracting activity(s). - (6) A list of any known active or potential criminal investigations, criminal or civil proceedings, or administrative claims before the Board of Contract Appeals. - (7) A statement regarding the impact of the debarment action on GSA programs.
-This statement is not required for referrals by the Inspector General; the debarring official will obtain a statement directly from the contracting activity(s). - (c) Review.
-The debarring official will review the report, and after coordinating with assigned legal counsel, either: - (1) Initiate debarment action. - (2) Decline debarment action. - (3) Request additional information. - (4) Refer the matter to the OIG for further investigation and development of a case file.
+OIG referrals do not require this explanation; the Suspension and Debarment Official will obtain the information directly from the contracting activity(s). - (6) A list of any known active or potential criminal investigations, criminal or civil proceedings, or administrative claims before the Board of Contract Appeals. - (c) Review.
+The Suspension and Debarment Official will review the report, and after coordinating with assigned legal counsel- - (1) Initiate debarment action; - (2) Decline debarment action.; - (3) Request additional information; or - (4) Refer the matter to the OIG for further investigation and development of a case file.